yt-dlp/yt-dlp/README.md

 The available fields are:

- - `hasvid`: Gives priority to formats that has a video stream
+ - `hasvid`: Gives priority to formats that have a video stream
- - `hasaud`: Gives priority to formats that has a audio stream
+ - `hasaud`: Gives priority to formats that have a audio stream
  - `ie_pref`: The format preference
  - `lang`: The language preference
  - `quality`: The quality of the format